Kentucky Premises Liability Lawyers

 Premises liability accidents can take several different forms, but they all have one thing in common: the property owner is typically to blame for the injuries that victims sustain.
 Some of the most common types of Lexington and Louisville accidents that are considered premises liability cases include:

-Your premises liability lawyer at Wilt & Associates will need to examine the details of your case to determine whether the property owner in your case was negligent in their care and maintenance of the property on which you were injured.
+Your premises liability lawyer at Wilt Injury Lawyers will need to examine the details of your case to determine whether the property owner in your case was negligent in their care and maintenance of the property on which you were injured.
 If they were, they can be compelled to compensate you for your losses.

 Who is liable for my premises liability injury?